percona/pmm/docs/details/dashboards/dashboard-prometheus-exporters-overview.md

 Exporters Running
 :  Shows the total number of Exporters running with this PMM Server instance.

-!!! alert alert-info "Note"

-    The CPU usage and memory usage do not include the additional CPU and memory usage required to produce metrics by the application or operating system.
+> The CPU usage and memory usage do not include the additional CPU and memory usage required to produce metrics by the application or operating system.

 ## Prometheus Exporters Resource Usage by Node